 You applied and you got an interview!
 Now what?
-Well, a big thing that women have to think about when it comes to a job is her appearance.
+Well, a big thing that women have to think about when it comes to a job is their appearance.
 Depending on the job, clothing can vary.
 However, most of the time, women are meant to look as professional and formal as can be.
-That means slacks, button-down shirts or a very nice blouse, heels, a blazer, a business appropriate dress, etc…
+That means slacks, button-down shirts or a very nice blouse, heels, a blazer, a business-appropriate dress, etc…

 Colors to wear

 The latest article on Indeed.com gives you all the details on what you should and shouldn’t wear for a job interview as a woman.
 They say that not only should you take into consideration the type of clothing you are wearing, but the colors as well.
 They say that women should think about wearing darker colors because it will help them blend in.
 Darker colors are also seen as professional, which is true.
 It’s almost like this unspoken rule that you shouldn’t put on your bright pink power suit as much as you might want to.

 Another key point that Indeed makes is the rules for wearing a dress.
 If you do decide to wear a dress for a job interview, make sure that you are covered.
 The dress needs to have sleeves and it should make a statement, but not in a messy/colorful way.
 The dress should be darker.
 You should also look into investing in a couple of stockings.
 There’s no way you could walk into an interview with your bare legs showing.
 They even request wearing a blazer with your dress for “additional coverage.”
 Speaking of coverage, make sure that you aren’t wearing anything low-cut or revealing.